HamsaVardhiniS/HamsaVardhiniS/README.md

 ## 🌟 About Me
 -  **Integrated M.Sc.
 Data Science student at PSG College of Technology**, bridging mathematics and computer science with strong foundations in both domains.
--  **Passionate about building machine learning, agentic AI, and multi-agent systems** for real-life applications.
+-  **Passionate about building machine learning, deep learning and agentic AI for real-life applications.
 -  Developing skills in **Business Intelligence** data modeling, dashboarding, and analytical workflows to derive actionable insights and support **data-driven decision making**.

 ## 🖥️ Tech Stack & Tools